tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ## Same request but in Paw instead of Postman

 Although Postman is a popular REST client, you can also use others, such as Paw.
-For the sake of variety, the following image shows the same current weather request made in [Paw (for Mac)](https://paw.cloud/):
+The following image shows the same current weather API request made in [Paw (for Mac)](https://paw.cloud/):

 <img src="images/pawexample.png" alt="Paw" />

 Like Postman, Paw also allows you to easily see the request headers, response headers, URL parameters, and other data.
 I like that Paw shows the response in an expandable/collapsible way.
 The expand/collapse feature can make it easier to explore the response.
 Note that Paw is specific to Mac only, and like most products for Mac users, costs money.

-## Enter several requests for the Aeris API into Postman
+## <i class="fa fa-user-circle"></i> Enter several requests for the Aeris API into Postman

 Now let's switch APIs a bit and see some weather information from the [Aeris Weather API](https://www.aerisweather.com/), which you explored a bit in [Scenarios for using a weather API](docapis_scenario_for_using_weather_api.html#aeris).
 Constructing the endpoints for the Aeris Weather API is a bit more complicated since there are many different queries, filters, and other parameters you can use to configure the endpoint.